shwetado/jjsonviewer/README.md

 ```

-This plugin includes JSON neautifier, you can expand and collapse JSON objects.
+This plugin includes JSON beautifier, you can expand and collapse JSON objects.

 Here is how it will look.